 Gifford and Barker brought me on board to spearhead a sales team focused on turn-key services for dispensaries and cultivation operations, which is now our primary focus.

 Schmitten: Brytemap is the cannabis industry’s most secure, advanced, and comprehensive cannabis ERP software solution from seed-to-sale.
 We offer a fully integrated resolution for cannabis growers, processors, and dispensaries.
 All-in-one secure ERP package.
 Our goal is to reduce labor costs within cultivation centers and dispensaries by streamlining point-of-sales (POS) and seed-to-sale programs.

-HL: Within your company or the industry in general, where you see the greatest need for qualified candidates?
+MY: Within your company or the industry in general, where you see the greatest need for qualified candidates?

 Perlman: The marijuana business in general is lacking organized professionals in both sales positions and as project managers.
 The industry is extremely disorganized and we need some real professionals to come in and lay the bricks of the industry.
 The hope is one day we can look back and proudly see how those bricks are positioned.

 Schmitten: Brytemap is dedicated providing efficient, secure, and compliant solutions to our customers.
 This notion requires that our employees not only understand the intricacies of the cannabis industry itself, but how our technology applies to it.
 Like most technical companies, we will have needs for technical support staff, solution architects, and sales representatives.